KingSila/100-days-of-code/log.md

 * we have focused on data structures  and is amazing how u master the basics everything comes together
 *  today it was all about loops and tomorrow will continue with the while loop
-*  we taking it easy and focus on knowing what we doing
+*  we taking it easy and focus on knowing what we doing Total Hours spent : 1 Hours

 **Thoughts #100daysofcode day 33 of 100

 * Arrays and Loops have been completed
 * is getting interesting now  we now at the Iterators
-* after this section will shift a gear a bit and move onto a Javascript project
+* after this section will shift a gear a bit and move onto a Javascript project Total Hours spent : 1 Hours

+**Thoughts #100daysofcode day 34 of 100

+* the learning fatique is starting to creep in  time to switch to project mode
+* we will vary and divide the day between tutorials and basic javascript projects
+* tommorow will refocus gain on Iterators- High order functions i am struggling to understand it

+Total Hours spent : 2 Hours